JasperEssien2/finder-matcher-gen/docs/index.markdown

 It does this by easing the pain of writing these custom matchers or finders from you as a developer through code generation.

 For a quick start on using this package, go to the [quickstart page](https://jasperessien2.github.io/finder-matcher-gen/quickstart).
-For a deeper understanding of generating Finder and Matcher classes, go to the [generate finder](https://jasperessien2.github.io/finder-matcher-gen/generate-finder) and [generate matcher](https://jasperessien2.github.io/finder-matcher-gen/generate-matcher) pages.
+For a deeper understanding of generating finder and matcher classes, go to the [generate finder](https://jasperessien2.github.io/finder-matcher-gen/generate-finder) and [generate matcher](https://jasperessien2.github.io/finder-matcher-gen/generate-matcher) pages.